 - Tolerances of Profile: Controls of profile of a line and profile of a surface, equally disposed and unequally disposed profile tolerances, profile tolerances applied to multiple surfaces, examples of various simple and complex surfaces, nonuniform profile tolerances, dynamic profile.

 - Tolerances of Position: Controls of position, comparison and conversion from conventional tolerancing, applications and examples of position used for various features, composite position tolerances, multiple single segment position tolerances, floating and fixed fasteners, projected tolerance zone.

 - Coaxial Controls: Controls of circular runout and total runout.
 Position for coaxial features, profile for coaxial features, concentricity and symmetry tolerances (prior practice).

-A Basic Print Reading workshop/course is recommended as a prerequisite.
+- Prerequisites & Preparations: A Basic Print Reading workshop/course is recommended as a prerequisite.
 The Basic GD&T course does not review general print-reading concepts such as views, title blocks, and notes.
-Participants who have become familiar with finding and understanding information on prints through on-the-job experience will be prepared for this course.
+Students who have become familiar with finding and understanding information on prints through on-the-job experience will be prepared for this course.

 - Modes of Teaching and Learning: Lecture/discussion, Individual work sessions, Group work sessions, large print review